vllm-project/vllm/examples/production_monitoring/README.md

 This is a simple example that shows you how to connect vLLM metric logging to the Prometheus/Grafana stack.

 For this example, we launch Prometheus and Grafana via Docker.
+You can checkout other methods through [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) websites.
 Install:
 - [`docker`](https://docs.docker.com/engine/install/)
 - [`docker compose`](https://docs.docker.com/compose/install/linux/#install-using-the-repository)